The r-Process: History, Required Conditions, Astrophysical Sites, and Observations: Interpreting the r-process impact in the Galaxy

-If we want to make collapsars/hypernovae and/or neutron star - black hole mergers responsible for r-II stars, we have to aim for an Eu/Fe abundance ratio of about $3\times 10^{-6}$ (see section \ref{sec:earlygal}) or a mass ratio of about $8.2\times 10^{-6}$.
-With the typical Eu mass of about $10^{-4}$M$_\odot$.
-This would require an Fe mass of about 13M$_\odot$, which is also impossible for one such event, which produces only about 0.5M$_\odot$.
-Thus, this would mean that 12=(0.5+$n\cdot$ 0.1M), requiring $n\approx 120$, i.e. the Eu is dispersed among the Fe of about 130 preceding CCSNe, similar to the ratio of the frequency between CCSN explosions and collapsars/hypernovae as well as that of neutron star - black hole mergers, i.e., one per more than hundred CCSNe.
+Collapsars/hypernovae, as well as neutron star - black hole mergers, were predicted in sections \ref{sec:colhyp} and \ref{sec:other} to produce 3 to 5 times the amount of r-process matter as neutron star mergers, including Eu.
+These higher amounts of Eu ejecta could make them candidates for r-II stars with [Eu/Fe] ranging from 0.7 to more than 2.
+We use here an average value of 1.3.
+This corresponds to an Eu/Fe abundance ratio of $10^{1.3}\cdot 1.15\times 10^{-7}\approx 2.3\times 10^{-6}$ (see section \ref{sec:earlygal}) or a mass ratio of approximately $6.3\times 10^{-6}$.
+With the typical fraction of the Eu mass being approximately $10^{-3}$ of the entire r-process matter in a solar composition, this translates the above mentioned r-process production to Eu masses of $7\times 10^{-5}-10^{-4}$M$_\odot$.
+To be consistent with a value of [Eu/Fe]=1.3, would then require an Fe mass of approximately 11-16M$_\odot$.
+This would be impossible for one such event, which typically produces only about 0.5M$_\odot$ in the case of collapsars, and even less for neutron star - black hole mergers.
+Thus, this would mean that 11 to 16=(0.5+$n\cdot$ 0.1), requiring $n\approx 105-155$, i.e. the Eu would be dispersed among the Fe of about 100-150 preceding CCSNe.
+The case would be similar for collapsars/hypernovae and neutron star - black hole mergers.
+This derived number is different than the limits given in the previous section and in Fig.\ref{fig:rosswog17}, where - on average - one event for about 1000 CCSNe is indicated.
+However, the present result was obtained assuming a typical [Eu/Fe]=1.3.
+Raising this value to [Eu/Fe]=2, still within the r-II range, would enhance the ratio by a factor of 5, i.e. up to $n=750$, which brings it close to the previously discussed values.